Super Consigning 101Consignors earn 70%!

 - Sellers earn 70% of items that sell.

-- A $10 non-refundable consignor fee is paid up front through Paypal.
+- Spring 2021 Sale: A $10 non-refundable consignor fee is deducted from your consignor check.

 - Sellers receive two passes to shop the Seller’s Sell.